Buckhurst Street, Montague

 The roads are wide in Fishermans Bend.

-They are also one of the precincts greatest assets for their potential to be used for open space1 according to Tracey Slatter, former CEO of the City of Port Phillip.
+They are also one of the precincts greatest assets for their potential to be used for open space said Tracey Slatter, former CEO of the City of Port Phillip, at a SGS seminar.

 Fishermans Bend is car dominated during the week, and the footpaths are quiet.
 On weekends, drivers pick up speed on the wide open roads and the footpaths (such as they are) are quieter still.

 In a future Fishermans Bend – (the vision being realised?) – the bitumen will be peeled back and these streets will become places for people rather than principally for individual car movements.

 Buckhurst St is one such street that will play an important role in Montague in the Fishermans Bend of the future.

 Buckhurst Street was once the central street of the small, contained community of Montague in South Melbourne.
 There are still clues that Buckhurst Street was once a residential street – just like in Port or South Melbourne – the network of blue stone lanes, and some remnant heritage buildings.
 Children played in the street since the houses were small and the families large.
 People lived and worked here.
 Cars were rare.